Visa for Belgium

 Short stay visa C (less than 90 days): 60 euro or 54 JOD.

 Long stay visa D (more than 90 days): 180 euro or 162 JOD.

 Please note that the visa fee is non-refundable.

 An additional contribution is required for the processing of certain visa D applications; in this case you will be requested to submit a proof of payment of this additional contribution as a part of your visa application, otherwise your application will be considered inadmissible.

 Please note that the handling fee is to be paid at the time of the application.
 In case the applicant is exempt from paying the handling fee, he or she is not automatically exempt from paying the additional contribution.
 For more information about this, we refer you to the Immigration Office website.

 A service fee of 18 euro (in cash) will be charged by the VFS center.
 Applicants that are exempt from the visa fee are not exempt from paying the service fee.

 Belgian embassies and consulates general must submit certain visa applications to the Immigration Office of the Federal Public Service Home Affairs for a final decision.
 It is the only competent authority with regards to the admittance, stay, residence and removal of foreigners from Belgian territory.

-With the file number you can inquire about the status of your application.
-Using this number, you can also check the status of your visa application on the Immigration Office website.
+Using your file number, you can check the status of your visa application on the Immigration Office website.